meri-leeworthy/meri-garden-astro/src/posts/Storing Rich Text.md

 ---
-title: Storing Rich Text
+title: 'Storing Rich Text'
-isPublished: true
+isPublished: 'true'
-date: "20210325"
+date: '20210325'
-image: microsoft-word.png
+image: 'microsoft-word.png'
-alt: A historical screenshot of Microsoft Word for Mac 1995
+alt: 'A historical screenshot of Microsoft Word for Mac 1995'
-tags:
+tags: 'projects'
-  - projects
+slug: 'storing-rich-text'
 ---

 i've been researching a bit about rich text editors and different approaches to